MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/New-Variable.md

 ...
 ```

-This command demonstrates the behavior of a private variable in a module.
-The module contains the
-`Get-Counter` cmdlet, which has a private variable named Counter.
-The command uses the
-**Visibility** parameter with a value of Private to create the variable.

 The sample output shows the behavior of a private variable.
 The user who has loaded the module
 cannot view or change the value of the Counter variable, but the Counter variable can be read and
 changed by the commands in the module.

 ### Example 6: Create a variable with a space

+This example demonstrates that variables with spaces can be created.
+The variables can be accessed
+using the `Get-Variable` cmdlet or directly by delimiting a variable with braces.

 ```
 PS C:\> New-Variable -Name 'with space' -Value 'abc123xyz'